<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Territory Sales Strategies

-An effective sales organization will have an overall sales strategy and an approach.
+An effective sales organization will have an overall sales territory planning and an approach.
 When you have different markets for different territories, you can improve sales by matching the strategy to the territory’s needs.
 When working with a territory’s existing clients, cross-selling and upselling are important strategies.

 Also consider the strategy that best fits with what you are selling.
 If you have both a transactional offering and one that requires a consultative approach, you will need different sales strategies for them.
 If a market has a unique need, you may need to address it by choosing the right strategy or tailoring what you usually do.
 For example, large clients often have complex buying behaviors, so the strategies you use in territories with large clients need to support that.